First Minister of Wales

 Countryside, holding that post until May 2007.
 Following a brief period as

-Minister for Education and Heritage, he became Counsel General and
+Minister for Education, Culture and the Welsh Language, he became

 He became First